 Natural-honeycomb is quite different; you may have to start beekeeping to have a treat like this regularly in your home.

-So our steel-cut oats recipe, completely unrefined, with added cinnamon and beeswax is a treat that will tickle your taste buds and increase the family's well-being.
+So our steel-cut oats recipe, completely unrefined, with added cinnamon and beeswax is a treat that will tickle your taste buds and increase the family's wellness.

 Cook enough of your steel-cut oats recipe to last several days.
 In an interesting process called retrogradation the molecules of starch change their orientation when cooled overnight and then reheated; it makes it more difficult for the enzyme amylase to break down the carbohydrate chains into sugars.
 In scientific jargon it reduces the postprandial rise in blood glucose.